asamallab/Curvature-FCN-ASD/fMRInetworks/ABIDE-I/README.md

 2. **_Schaefer200.txt_**

-A list of all the 200 regions of interest (nodes) in the Functional connectivity networks.
-Please note that these regions are encoded as integers from 0 to 199 (in order) in the functional connectivity networks provided.
+A list of all the 200 regions of interest (nodes) in the FCNs.
+Please note that these regions are encoded as integers from 0 to 199 (in order) in the FCNs provided.

 ## Supplementary Tables

-An Excel workbook containing all the Supplementary Tables S1-S7 for our paper can be downloaded [supplementary_tables](https://github.com/asamallab/RicciCurvature-fMRInetworks/tree/main/fMRInetworks/ABIDE-I/supplementary_tables) directory.
+An Excel workbook containing all the Supplementary Tables S1-S7 for our paper can be downloaded from [Supplementary_Tables](https://github.com/asamallab/RicciCurvature-fMRInetworks/tree/main/fMRInetworks/ABIDE-I/Supplementary_Tables) directory.
 A brief description of each Supplementary Table is provided as a README file inside the directory.

 ## CITATION
 If you use the data from our repository for your work, please cite,